Doctors In Prahran

 What are your services?

-Our HSMC team is continually growing to meet the needs of the local community.
-A detailed list of our current services can be found on our services page.
+A detailed list of current services provided by independent GPs can be found on the services page.

 What are your opening hours?